Kilosa-Kilombero Licence (100% interest and operator)

 Figure 2.
 Kito prospect against the basin-boundary fault:

 The Exploration Phase of the Licence was extended to 20th February 2017 to allow for the processing and interpretation of the seismic data obtained during late 2014 and early 2015.
 During 2016 the Company progressed its drilling planning, securing and acquiring a number of long-lead items with the aim of drilling in the second half of 2016.
-The delays in receiving all necessary permits meant that the Company could not drill in a safe fashion in 2016 and the Kilosa-Kilombero Licence was extended to 20th February 2018 to allow for Kito-1 to be drilled in the second half of 2017.
-In 2017, similar delays in receiving all necessary permits meant that the Company could not drill in a safe fashion in 2017 and the Company is currently awaiting an extension to the licence to the 20th February 2019.
+The delays in receiving all necessary permits have delayed drilling and the Company is currently awaiting an extension to the licence to the 20th February 2022 following positive discussions with TPDC.

 The Kilombero Basin is approximately 80 kms long.
 In late 2013 Swala acquired 2D seismic data over a 20km-long section of the basin.
 The results showed a large structural high adjacent to the basin-bounding fault that extended over a distance of 9km and was about 4km wide.
 Initial results also suggested the presence of a thick, Neogene-age basin (based on relatively low seismic stacking velocities) with a maximum depth to basement in excess of 3,000m.
 These sediments are interpreted to be similar in age to the now proven oil basins of Lokichar (Kenya) and Lake Albert (Uganda).
 This structural prospect, named Kito, was characterised by a Competent Person’s Report in 2013 and also in 2016 (GCA).
 Best Estimate recoverable hydrocarbons for the Kito prospect are 181MMBBLS.
 Dip lines across the basin suggest the presence of both structural traps and traps against the main basin-bounding fault with possible Direct Hydrocarbon Indicators (DHIs or "Flat Spots") observed at several levels at the crest.